conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

         cmake_layout(self)
 {% endhighlight %}

-As you can see we just declare the dependencies in the `requirements()` method of the ConanFile.
-We also are declaring the layout() for the project as cmake_layout as we are using CMake for building.
+As you can see, we just declare the dependencies in the `requirements()` method of the ConanFile.
+We are also declaring the layout() for the project as cmake_layout, as we are using CMake for building.
 You can check the [consuming packages tutorial section](https://docs.conan.io/2/tutorial/consuming_packages) of the Conan documentation for more information.

-Now let’s build the project and run the application.
+Now let's build the project and run the application.

 {% highlight bash %}
 conan install . -o opencv/*:with_ffmpeg=False -o opencv/*:with_gtk=False -c tools.system.package_manager:mode=install -c tools.system.package_manager:sudo=True